Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Results

-The integration boundaries $a, b$ of each pulse contribution are chosen from the intersection of the world sheet boundaries of each pulse with the past light cone $J^{-}$ of an observer located at spacetime position $x^{\mu}=(x,y,z,t)$~\cite{Raetzel_2016}.
-For pulses of length $L$, one defines the auxiliary integration boundaries $\bar{a},\bar{b}$ as solutions of $t_{r}(z')=\frac{z'+L}{c}$ and $t_{r}(z')=\frac{z'}{c}$, which are given by
+The integration boundaries $a, b$ of each pulse contribution arise from the intersection of the world sheet boundaries of each pulse with the past light cone $J^{-}$ of an observer located at spacetime position $x^{\mu}=(x,y,z,t)$~\cite{Raetzel_2016}.
+For pulses of length $L$, the auxiliary integration boundaries $\bar{a},\bar{b}$ are defined as solutions of $t_{r}(z')=\frac{z'+L}{c}$ and $t_{r}(z')=\frac{z'}{c}$, which are given by

 The actual integration boundaries $a,b$ are then defined by

 The different zones are shown in Fig.~\ref{fig:diagram_onepulse}.
 Zones $I_{\pm}$ are causally disconnected from the pulse and thus the metric is not perturbed.
 Zone $II$ is defined by the pulse emission from the mirror, zone $III$ only describes the passage of the pulse (excluding emission and absorption), zone $IV$ describes pulse absorption only, while zone $V$ describes both emission and absorption.
 The world sheet of the pulse is spanned by points $A,B,C$ and $D$ in Fig.~\ref{fig:diagram_onepulse}.\\